-(Maı rk One) \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURI 1934.
-ITIES EXCHANGE ACT OF i For the quarterly period ended March 31, 2015 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURI 1934.
-ITIES EXCHANGE ACT OF Ī For the transition period fromto Commission File No. 001-36276 ULTRAGENYX PHARMACEUTIC (Exact name of registrant as specified in its charter) AL INC. (State or other jurisdiction of 7-2546083 R.S.
-Employer ntification No.) 60 Leveroni Court, Novato, California (Address of principal executive offices) 94949 (Zip Code) (415) 483-8800 (Registrant's telephone number, including area code) durin ate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of 1 g the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and rements for the past 90 days.
-YES 1 R NO 1 934 be su ate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if an abmitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 registrant was required to submit and post such files).
-YES \mathbf{R} NO \square ate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer itions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Ex the Large e accelerated filer \Box Accelerated filer Non- accelerated filer Smaller reporting company Indic ate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES \square NO \mathbf{R} As of f May 6, 2015, the registrant had 35,902,599 shares of common stock issued and outstanding.
+(Mark One) ⊠ QUARTERL 1934.
+Y REPORT PURSUANT TO SECTION 13 O R 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period e ded March 31, 2016 OR ☐ TRANSITIO 1934.
+N REPORT PURSUANT TO SECTION 13 O R 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File N D. 001-36276 U JLTRAGENYX PHAR (Exact name of registrant as Delaware (State or other jurisdiction of incorporation or organization) 27-2546083 (I.R.S.
+Employer Identification No.) 60 Leveroni Court, Novato, California (Address of principal executive offices) 94949 (Zip Code) (415) 483-(Registrant's telephone number during the preceding 12 e filed by Section 13 or 15(d) of the Securities and Exchange Act of 19 equired to file such reports), and (2) has been subject to such filing 134 be submitted and posted ted on its corporate Website, if any, every Interactive Data File required chapter) during the preceding 12 months (or for such shorter period the whether the registrant is a large accelerated filer, an accele elerated filer," "accelerated filer" and "smaller reporting or rated filer, a non-accelerated filer, or a smaller reporting company.
+See impany" in Rule 12b-2 of the Exchange Act.
+(Check one): the Large accelerated filer R Accelerated filer Non-accelerated filer $\square$ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Ru e 12b-2 of the Exchange Act).
+YES $\square$ NO R As of May 4, 2016, the registrant had 39,020,576 shares of common stock issued a nd outstanding.